-danielstallworth asked: How are you man?
+danielstallworth said: How are you man?
 A curious thought exercise in regards to Entrepreneurship: If you had $1000 to spend on staring up a business, what would you do with that $1000?
 (Assuming the business was already set up and incorporated, or not if that's easier) Would you seek out as many free services as possible while using it to raise more money?
 Or focus it on building up the product and idea first?
 Just interested in your thought process, the what is not as important as the order of events.

 I have $1000 to start a business… how would I spend it?
 Here are some of the ways I would think about it:

 1. Get customer feedback and make your business more valuable

 Assuming that the business solves a real need for a particular market, I would focus initially on getting intensive customer/user feedback and iterating to improve.
 What differentiates my business from incumbents in this market, and why do my customers find my product valuable?
 Quite often when an entrepreneur starts a business, they have a misguided understanding of their customers and their needs.
 So the more you can learn about your customers and the market FOR FREE, and use this knowledge to make your business more valuable, the better off you will be.
 I would focus intensely on this learning phase first before doing any paid marketing.
 No Google Adwords or Facebook marketing campaigns yet!
 Total waste of money at this stage.

 2. Will the business generate revenue right away?